 8. Is there any kind of training?

 Elected PCs serve for two years.
-Appointed PCs serve until the next election; they may then be re-appointed anytime after the county party convention at which the party officers are elected.
+Appointed PCs serve until the next election; they may then be re-appointed anytime after the county party convention (the next one is April 12, 2018) at which the party officers are elected.

 10. Why the gender-biased terminology?

-“Precinct committeman” is the official name for the position, as defined by Illinois state law.
-Some people are working to change the name to something that isn’t gender-biased, but until this can be accomplished “precinct committeman” is the legal name.
-We prefer to insert the term Representative and you may do the same!
+“Precinct committeeman” is the official name for the position, as defined by Illinois state law.
+Some people are working to change the name to something that isn’t gender-biased, but until this can be accomplished “precinct committeeman” is the legal name.
+We prefer to insert the term Representative or Captain and you may do the same!